-This is used to set the diameter of the 5th axis (0.0 to 50 inches), that the control uses to determine the angular feedrate.
+This is used to set the diameter of the 5th axis, that the control uses to determine the angular feedrate.
 The feedrate in a program is always inches or millimeters per minute; therefore, the control must know the diameter of the part being machined in the 5th-axis in order to compute angular feedrate.
-Refer to Setting 34 on page 414 for more information on the 4th axis diameter setting.
+Refer to Setting 34 on page 453 for more information on the 4th axis diameter setting.